TBI Survivors have a right to Neurological care.

 Adding to the challenge, TBI survivors are often misclassified as individuals with mental illnesses.
 This mischaracterization has led to misunderstandings in critical interactions with law enforcement, mental health evaluators during Temporary Detention Orders (TDOs), psychiatrists, employers, coworkers, and the general public.
 The symptoms of TBI—such as behavioral changes and cognitive difficulties—often mimic those of mental health disorders, making it easy to misidentify these individuals at first impression.
 However, TBI survivors suffer from a neurological, cognitive disability rooted in physical brain injury, not a mental illness.

-Legal precedence (no cases) has yet to address the unique needs and rights of TBI survivors comprehensively.
+Legal precedence for TBI civil rights (there are no cases) has yet to address the unique needs and rights of TBI survivors comprehensively.
 The lack of case law or established legal frameworks contributes to systemic misunderstandings, leaving survivors vulnerable to inappropriate treatment and discrimination.

 To address these gaps, society must recognize TBI survivors as individuals with distinct neurological conditions and ensure that appropriate medical, legal, and social support systems are developed to meet their needs.